 - implementation of the project including whether it is well developed, well-resourced and implemented within a reasonable timeframe.

-A review of the ROHPG is currently under way.
+A review of the ROHPG has been completed.
 Further information can be obtained on the 2016 Review of the Radiation Oncology Health Program Grants (ROHPG) Scheme web page.